Topological Hall-like behavior of multidomain ferromagnets: Plausibility arguement : The Nordheim rule

 \section{Plausibility arguement : The Nordheim rule}

-Most magnetic multilayers exhibiting THE-like signal have large perpendicular magnetic anisotropy.
+Most magnetic multilayers exhibiting THE-like signal have large perpendicular magnetic anisotropy (PMA).
 As a result, labyrinth domains, as mixture states of spin-up and -down magnetic domains, are emergent at the magnetization reversal[see Fig.~\ref{fig:domains}(a)].
-These structure resembles the binary alloys which consist of two elements.
-In these binary alloys the Nordheim rule describes the longitudunal resistivity \cite{Nordheim1931}.
-In this case the resistivity of the system is proportional to the product of the concentrations of each elements, ie,
+These structures resemble binary alloys, which consist of two elements.
+In these binary alloys, the Nordheim rule describes the longitudinal resistivity \cite{Nordheim1931}.
+In this case, the resistivity of the system is proportional to the product of the concentrations of each element, i.e.,

-where $\rho_0$ is the resistivity of both elements, assuming they are the same. $x$ and $1-x$ are concentrations of each element.
-In the dilute limits $x\rightarrow0$ and $x\rightarrow1$, $\rho_{xx}$ is proportional to the impurity concentration, that is consistent with the transport theory.
-The resistivity is thus maximized at $x=1/2$ where the most possible disorder occurs, i.e. when there is an even mix of the components.
+where $\rho_0$ is the resistivity of both elements, assuming they are the same. $x$ and $1-x$ are concentrations of each element and $\rho_1$ is the residual resistivity due to impurities and is proportional to the concentration of each element.
+In the dilute limits, $x\rightarrow0$ and $x\rightarrow1$, $\rho_{xx}$ is proportional to the impurity concentration, consistent with the transport theory.
+The resistivity is thus maximized at $x=1/2$ where the most disorder occurs, i.e., when there is an even mix of the components.
 Applying the Nordheim rule to the multidomain system under investigation, $x_\uparrow=(1+s)/2$ and $x_\downarrow=(1-s)/2$ are percentages of up and down domains, respectively. $s=M/M_s$ is the normalized magnetization , where $M$ is the total magnetization and $M_s$ is the saturation magnetization.
 The resulting resistivity is thus quadratic with respect to $s$.

 Here, $\beta$ and $\gamma$ are some phenomenological parameters, and normalized magnetization $1\ge s \ge -1$ governs the degree of disorder in the material.
-Notice that at $s=0$, which implies an even amount of domains, the longitudinal resistivity reaches maximum.
-It is also conceivable that the transverse conductivity scales linearly with average polarization (e.g. by virtue of the anomalous Hall effect) $\sigma_{xy}=\alpha s $, combining these equations yields the Hall resistivity in a disordered binary ferromagnet.
+Notice that the longitudinal resistivity reaches a maximum at $s=0$, which implies an even amount of domains.
+It is also conceivable that the transverse conductivity scales linearly with average polarization (e.g., by virtue of the anomalous Hall effect) $\sigma_{xy}=\alpha s $, combining these equations yields the Hall resistivity in a disordered binary ferromagnet.